 Whenever a student graduates, leaves Texarkana College, or drops below half-time enrollment (6 credit hours), they must complete the online Exit Counseling for Student Loan Borrowers at https://studentaid.gov.
-The online counseling will provide comprehensive information on repayment options, repayment plans, loan deferments, loan forbearances, and debt management strategies.
+The online counseling Contents Page | 82 updated May 17, 2024 will provide comprehensive information on repayment options, repayment plans, loan deferments, loan forbearances, and debt management strategies.

 Once completed, an electronic file confirming the completion of the Loan Exit Counseling requirement will be sent to Texarkana College.
 Not completing exit counseling requirements would mean you would not have the critical information in the management and repayment of your federal educational loans.
 Because this is a federally-mandated requirement, Texarkana College may withhold a student's transcript until exit counseling is completed.